Rikemannen/obsidian-sync/Journal/September 13 2025.md

 Well i literally havent done anything other than that, but i am printing a chain puzzle thing for him of bulbasaur (he loves pokemon).

 Well now while i was just sitting here doing nothing the people i "was with" on the bus yesterday ([[September 12 2025]]) called and said goodnight?
 Well ofc im thinking why??
 I will for sure ask them when we come back to school.

+Holy shit this is gonna be a bad night.
+I have to wake up at 00:10 (in 35 min) to get one batch off of the printer.
+Then two hours after that (~02:00), then 1 hour, 57 min, 48 min and lastly 45 min in a chain, if we say cleaning each plate takes 10-15 min thats about an hour of doing that.
+Final times are:
+00:10-00:25
+02:15-02:30
+03:20-03:30
+04:00-04:10
+04:45-04:55
+05:30-05:40

+Cleaning times are approximate, i loose about 20-15 min per time, 6 times thats about 1.5 hours of sleep lost.
+We wake up after 8 tho, dont know when exactly.
+I probably wont sleep before first one, so from ~00:30 → ~09:00 - 1.5 hours is ~7 hours of sleep.
+Ive gotten worse tho...
+Ima scroll reddit now when waiting for first one.